-Fanta Aw Vice President of Campus Life & Inclusive Excellence Butler Pavilion 401; ph: (202) 885-3310
+Fanta Aw Vice President of Undergraduate Enrollment, Campus Life & Inclusive Excellence Butler Pavilion 401; (202) 885-3310

 The Office of the Vice President is responsible for the oversight of Campus Life departments and the development and implementation of policies and procedures that shape and guide student life.
 As a member of the President's Cabinet, the Vice President works closely with student leaders to advocate for the interests and needs of students in institutional planning and the administration of university policies and programs.
 Dr. Aw also oversees undergraduate enrollment, including admissions and financial aid, and the university's work for diversity and inclusion.

-Jeffrey BrownDean of StudentsButler 408; ph: (202) 885-3300
+Jeffrey BrownDean of StudentsButler 408; (202) 885-3300

 The Office of the Dean of Students supports student learning through programs and services that promote growth and development, communicate the values and standards of the AU community, and advocate for students’ needs.
 The office helps students with personal challenges, such as hospitalization, injury, extended illness, family problems and mental health concerns that affect academics, and makes referrals to campus resources to support academic and personal success.

-Marcy Campos Director Mary Graydon Center 273; ph: (202) 885-SERV(7378)
+Marcy Campos Director Mary Graydon Center 273; (202) 885-SERV(7378)

 The Center for Community Engagement & Service (CCES) offers programs and resources to connect students to volunteer and service-learning opportunities in the Washington, D.C., community and beyond.
 Programs include Welcome Week’s Explore DC service experiences, DC Reads tutoring, the Community Service-Learning Program (CSLP), the Eagle Endowment for Public and Community Service, and the Alternative Breaks Program.

 Robin AdamsDirector, Educational Programs and Training

-Mary Graydon Center 201/202; ph: (202) 885-3651
+Mary Graydon Center 201/202; (202) 885-3651

-CDI’s mission is to advance AU’s commitment to respecting and valuing diversity by serving as a resource for students, staff and faculty on issues of equity through education, outreach and advocacy.
+The Center for Diversity & Inclusion (CDI) works to advance AU’s commitment to respecting and valuing diversity by serving as a resource for students, staff and faculty on issues of equity through education, outreach and advocacy.
 The center is dedicated to enhancing LGBTQ, multicultural, first generation and women’s experiences on campus; promoting student retention, graduation and academic achievement; and collaborating with campus partners, in particular those who work with international students, students with disabilities and students with active religious affiliations, to create a safe, supportive and empowering community for all.

-Ayana Wilson Director Mary Graydon Center 274; ph: (202) 885-3390
+Ayana Wilson Director Mary Graydon Center 274; (202) 885-3390

 The Center for Student Involvement (CSI) is the hub for the student experience at American University.
 CSI facilitates leadership development, organizational advising, and programs that help foster a sense of belonging for the next generation of change makers.

-Jeffrey VolkmannExecutive Director Mary Graydon Center 214; ph: (202) 885-3500
+Jeffrey VolkmannExecutive Director Mary Graydon Center 214; (202) 885-3500

 Lisa Freeman Director of Residence Life Ryan Cohenour

-Director of HousingAnderson Hall; ph: (202) 885-3370
+Director of HousingAnderson Hall; (202) 885-3370

-Housing and Residence Life is committed to providing inclusive, student-centered residential communities that enhance the academic experience of each resident.
+Housing & Residence Life (HRL) is committed to providing inclusive, student-centered residential communities that enhance the academic experience of each resident.
 Through quality services including on-campus housing, residential programs, involvement opportunities, and off-campus resources, our goal is to allow students to focus on their academic pursuits in and out of the classroom.
 Our team is committed to providing meaningful student experiences in the residence halls and on-campus, while encouraging students to learn and grow together in community.

-Senem Bakar Director Butler Pavilion 410; ph:(202) 885-3350
+Senem Bakar Director Butler Pavilion 410; (202) 885-3350

 International & Student Scholar Services (ISSS) works to cultivate academic success and personal development for international students and scholars, ISSS strives to provide immigration services and cultural guidance to the university community by educating, advocating and training while complying with federal regulations governing international education exchange.

-Kay Center; ph: (202) 885-3320
+Kay Center; (202) 885-3320

-Kay is home to a rich array of faith communities and fosters a climate of interfaith understanding and cooperation.
+Kay Spiritual Life Center is home to a rich array of faith communities and fosters a climate of interfaith understanding and cooperation.
 It serves as a crossroads where people of conscience and spirit find a place for their questions and life struggles.
 Chaplains from diverse faith traditions provide opportunities for prayer and worship and are available to students, faculty and staff for programming, counseling and guidance on issues of faith and ethics.
 The center also host programs designed to explore the moral and ethical dimensions of current social, economic and political issues affecting the nation and the world.

-Katie Porras Director Butler Pavilion 408; ph: (202) 885-3328
+Katie Porras Director Butler Pavilion 408; (202) 885-3328

 Student Conduct & Conflict Resolution Services (SCCRS) oversees the work of the student judicial system, which adjudicates violations of the Student Conduct Code through disciplinary conferences and hearings before the Conduct Council, a community review board of students, faculty and staff members.
 SCCRS also teaches alternative conflict resolution and management skills that help individuals and groups understand the causes of conflict, their respective roles in the conflict, and learn a model for problem solving and communication.

-David Reitman, MD Medical Director McCabe Hall, First Floor; ph: (202) 885-3380
+David Reitman, MD Medical Director McCabe Hall; (202) 885-3380

-Michael Elmore Director Mary Graydon Center 300; ph: (202) 885-3939
+Michael Elmore Director Mary Graydon Center 300; (202) 885-3939

 The University Center is the campus hub for student involvement, event scheduling, and the home of American University's student union.
 It's all about building social spaces and creating communities to help improve the student experience.

 Director, University Conference and Guest ServicesCongressional Hall; ph: (202) 885-8247

-University Conference and Guest Services (UCGS) provides professional year-round services and resources to the campus community and its guests.
+University Conference & Guest Services (UCGS) provides professional year-round services and resources to the campus community and its guests.
 Each year, thousands of guests from across the globe travel to Washington, DC to host and attend professional conferences, complete academic internships, or enroll in summer session courses at American University.
 UCGS offers premier summer conference operations that provide residential services, as well as offering our new high tech meeting facilities for year-round rental.
 UCGS promotes an inclusive and welcoming environment during your stay at American University.